bhoreal/docs.bhoreal.com/README.md

 ##Boreal Documentation
-=
+-

-**Here you'll find the documentation for the Bhoreal controller.**
+Here you'll find the documentation for the [Bhoreal](http://www.bhoreal.com) controller.

-To view this documentation, visit our website, where the documentation is hosted.
+To view this documentation, visit [our website](http://docs.bhoreal.com), where the documentation is hosted.

 ### Organization